Sociology of knowledge: Phenomenological sociology

 Phenomenological sociology is the study of the formal structures of concrete social existence as made available in and through the analytical description of acts of intentional consciousness.
 The "object" of such an analysis is the meaningful lived world of everyday life: the "Lebenswelt", or life-world (Husserl:1889).
 The task, like that of every other phenomenological investigation, is to describe the formal structures of this object of investigation in subjective terms, as an object-constituted-in-and-for-consciousness (Gurwitsch:1964).
-The utilization of phenomenological methods are what makes such a description different from the "naive" subjective descriptions of the man in the street, or those of the traditional, positivist social scientist.
+The utilization of phenomenological methods is what makes such a description different from the "naive" subjective descriptions of the man in the street, or those of the traditional, positivist social scientist.

 The leading proponent of phenomenological sociology was Alfred Schütz (1899–1959).
-Schütz sought to provide a critical philosophical foundation for Max Weber's interpretive sociology through the use of phenomenological methods derived from the transcendental phenomenological investigations of Edmund Husserl (1859–1938).
-Husserl's work was directed at establishing the formal structures of intentional consciousness.
+Schütz sought to provide a critical philosophical foundation for the interpretive sociology of Max Weber (1864-1920) through the use of phenomenological methods derived from the transcendental phenomenological investigations of Edmund Husserl (1859–1938).
+Husserl's work aimed at establishing the formal structures of intentional consciousness.
 Schütz's work was directed at establishing the formal structures of the Life-world (Schütz:1980).
 Husserl's work was conducted as a transcendental phenomenology of consciousness.
 Schütz's work was conducted as a mundane phenomenology of the Life-world (Natanson:1974).
 The difference in their research projects lies in the level of analysis, the objects taken as topics of study, and the type of phenomenological reduction that is employed for the purposes of analysis.
 Ultimately, the two projects should be seen as complementary, with the structures of the latter dependent on the structures of the former.
 That is, valid phenomenological descriptions of the formal structures of the Life-world should be wholly consistent with the descriptions of the formal structures of intentional consciousness.
 It is from the latter that the former derives its validity and truth value (Sokolowski:2000).